-According to the data from (FAO, 2022) the global fruit production was about 8,685,672 metric tons in 2021 and total avocado harvested area was 858,152 hectares.
-According to FAO, (2022) avocado production in Ethiopia reached 245,336 metric tons in 2021 and total harvested area was 30585.70 hectares.
+According to the data from The global fruit production was about 8,685,672 metric tons in 2021 and total avocado harvested area was 858,152 hectares.
+According to FAO, (2022) Avocado production in Ethiopia reached 245,336 metric tons in 2021 and total harvested area was 30585.70 hectares.
 Ethiopia exported 604.5Qt of avocados in 2021.
 The main avocado destinations in Ethiopia are the United Kingdom (UK), United Arab Emirates (UAE), Singapore, France, Saudi Arabia and Djibouti.
-Avocados are second only to bananas in total production volume in Ethiopia.
+Avocados are second only to bananas in total production volume in Ethiopia (FAO, 2022).

-The Sidama Highland in Southern Ethiopia is known for the traditional coffee- and enset-based agroforestry system (Abebe et al. 2009; Asfaw and Agren 2007; Asfaw and Lemenih2010; Moges2009).This zone is one of the areas where avocado was first introduced to Ethiopia (Megersa and Alemu 2013; Zekarias 2010).
+The Sidama Highland in Southern Ethiopia is known for the traditional coffee- and enset-based agroforestry system (Abebe et al., 2009; Asfaw and Agren 2007; Asfaw and Lemenih2010; Moges,2009).This zone is one of the areas where avocado was first introduced to Ethiopia (Megersa and Alemu ,2013; Zekarias, 2010).
 The Sidama highlands have suitable agro-ecological conditions for rainfed avocado production.
-It accounts about 36 % of the national annual avocado production (CSA 2014).
+It accounts about 36 % of the national annual avocado production (CSA, 2014).
 Therefore, the Sidama highlands are important sources of avocado fruits for major cities such as Hawassa and Addis Ababa.

 Agricultural inputs are important elements for production and productivity.
 As a result the typical inputs utilized for production of the Avocado were seed/seedling, labor, land, and compost/manure.
 The major sources of inputs for Avocado production in Ethiopia are farmers by, own endeavours, agricultural offices and markets.
 In general the sources of inputs for Avocado production are agricultural development offices, markets, agricultural research institutes, own stocks, IPMS, and other farmers (Ayelech, 2011).
 Woreda Agricultural offices, local planting materials purchased from unknown market sources.
-The Agricultural research center and self-production by farmers and sources of avocado planting materials Local seed production is the major source of seedlings for distribution ((Berhanu & Dawit, 2016). in addition Avocado production is characterized by low inputs with Farm Yard Manure (FYM) the major amendment made to soil to boost productivity and chemical inputs are not used for fertilization or pest treatment.
+The Agricultural research center and self-production by farmers and sources of avocado planting materials Local seed production is the major source of seedlings for distribution (Berhanu & Dawit, 2016).
+In addition avocado production is characterized by low inputs with Farm Yard Manure (FYM) the major amendment made to soil to boost productivity and chemical inputs are not used for fertilization or pest treatment.

 Vermicompost could be used as an excellent soil amendment for main fields and nursery beds and has been reported to be useful in raising nursery species plants.
 In nature, sometime plants follow altered growth patterns such as negative geotropism of roots, stem elongation and dwarfing, shortening of vegetative phase, enhancement of leaf area, photosynthetic rate, flowering and fruiting by matured plants.
 Vermi-compost has found to effectively enhance the root formation, elongation of stem and production of biomass, vegetables, ornamental plants etc. Earthworms’ casting contains a high percentage of humus.
-Humus helps in aggregation of soil particles resulting into better porosity, which in turn improve aeration and water holding capacity of the soils Ferreras et al.,(2006).The application of vermicompost rendered better performance in respect of all round growth of mulberry plants in the lateritic soil of South West Bengal (Chakraborty et al., 2008).
+Humus helps in aggregation of soil particles resulting into better porosity, which in turn improve aeration and water holding capacity of the soils Ferreras et al.,(2006.The application of vermicompost rendered better performance in respect of all round growth of mulberry plants in the lateritic soil of South West Bengal (Chakraborty et al., 2008).

-Many authors agree that vermicompost act as fertilizers and contribute to the improvement of soil physicochemical characteristics (Castillo et al. 1999).
+Many authors agree that vermicompost act as fertilizers and contribute to the improvement of soil physicochemical characteristics (Castillo et al., 1999).
 Hence the need to show vermicompost for avocado cultivars is crucial to boost the production and productivity.
 As a result the study was conducted to evaluate vermicompost for growth of avocado seedlings in different areas of Sidama region and Southern Ethiopia.

 2. MATERIALS AND METHODS